 Members of the Global Rewilding Alliance are working locally with a diverse range of people, communities and organisations.
 They engage in a multitude of activities including reintroducing native species, protecting watersheds and restoring wild lands to their natural state.

-Through the network, people can learn from each other and put rewilding into practice in ways that make sense for them and their local area (find out more about the Network).
+Through the Network, people can learn from each other and put rewilding into practice in ways that make sense for them and their local area.

 There’s no one-size-fits-all way to go about rewilding.
 It all depends on local conditions — socially and culturally as well as geographically.